nirbhayyyy18/Fintrix/README.md

-# MONEYMOSAIC - A Finance Tracker WebApp
+# Fintrix - A Finance Tracker WebApp